Amin1384Movahedi/TMDB_Movie_Recommendation/README.md

 <h3>Performing statistical operations based on the release date of the film</h3>

-<p>First, we make a list of the years in which more than 50 movies were released in that year.</p>
+<p>First, we make a list of the years in which more than 50 movies were released in that year.
-<p>The lowest year is 1994, in which 55 films were released. and the most year is 2016, that year 104 movies were released.</p>
+The lowest year is 1994, in which 55 films were released. and the most year is 2016, that year 104 movies were released.
-<p>Now we will categorize the films between time periods with a difference of 5 years.</p>
+Now we will categorize the films between time periods with a difference of 5 years.
-<p>Let's take a look at the number of movies released in these years.
+Let's take a look at the number of movies released in these years.
 The highest number was between 2005-2015 and the lowest number was between 1990-1995.</p>

 <img src="https://github.com/Amin1384Movahedi/TMDB_Movie_Recommendation/blob/main/assets/chart9.png" alt="years range number of movies that released" />

-<p>The most profitable year is between 2005-2010 and after that it is between 2010-2020.</p>
+<p>The most profitable year is between 2005-2010 and after that it is between 2010-2020.
-<p>The least profitable year is between 1990-1995.</p>
+The least profitable year is between 1990-1995.</p>

 <img src="https://github.com/Amin1384Movahedi/TMDB_Movie_Recommendation/blob/main/assets/chart9.png" alt="years range B_C" />